Greenhouse Carbon Tax Relief Grant

 - Direct Energy (Request an annual fuel summary)

-Applications or supporting material such as the survey, fuel invoices, annual summaries of fuel usage and applicable electrical power generation readings from CHP engines received after the March 29, 2019 deadline will be deemed ineligible for the 2019 GCTRGP grant.
+Applications or supporting material such as the survey, fuel invoices, annual summaries of fuel usage and applicable electrical power generation readings from CHP engines received after the May 1, 2020 deadline will be deemed ineligible for the 2020 GCTRGP grant.
+Additionally, applications or supporting material that are incomplete or incorrectly submitted will not be reviewed or considered.